Denisse-AB/vue-stripe-subscriptions/README.md

 # Subscription Boilerplate

+<p>This app is a boilerplate of a Stripe subscription service with Vue 3 Composition API.
+Use it however you like following Stripe's best practices, rules and regulations.</p>

-Basic Subscription system using Stripe, Vue 3, Express TypeScript, and Tailwind CSS.
+<p>Our working environment is Vue 3 Composition API with Vite, Express with TypeScript, and Tailwind CSS.</p>

 <!-- TODO: CLONE YOURSELF TO TEST -->
 <!-- TODO: implement email system -->